This action is supported for backward compatibility only.

-To refer to an object within the current window, call a method of that object instead of using action-other-control().
+To refer to an object within the current window, call a action of that object instead of using action-other-control().

 To refer to an object outside the current window, collect the information you want to refer to in a user-defined property on startup of the current window, and then refer to that property.